cyprientertrais/miroir--project/README.md

 # Welcome to our mirror projet!

-LAP5US teams are pleased to welcome you :blush:
+LAP5US team members are pleased to welcome you :blush:

 # Run the project